heldersrvio/ufpi-music-bot/README.md

-# UFPIMusicBot
+# UFPI Music Bot

 An assignment from my Object Oriented Programming class.
-Our goal was to develop a Telegram bot that showcased the knowledge we acquired throughout the semester in regards to Object Oriented Programming concepts and handling databases and SQL.
+Our goal was to develop a Telegram bot that showcased the knowledge we acquired throughout the semester in regards to Object Oriented Programming concepts as well as dealing with databases and SQL.

-It was written in Java and I chose Facebook's wit.ai to help me with Natural Language Processing.
+It was written in Java and I chose Facebook's [wit.ai](https://wit.ai) for Natural Language Processing.

+Maven is required to install the dependencies.